BerkM125/EAGLE/README.md

 ## Some quick prerequisites
 EAGLE is written in pure C++ and OpenGL with the GLUT/FreeGLUT library, and built with a shell script requiring g++.
 ## What is EAGLE?
 It's pretty self explanatory through the title, yet for clarity's sake EAGLE is a highly convenient yet powerful graphics library and engine that can be used to make 3d graphics, games, and animations.
-Being that it's been developed for only around 2 days (6/15/21), EAGLE is still in its basic and development stages, with many of its planned features, namely:
+EAGLE is still in its basic and development stages, with many of its planned features, namely:

 1) Physics engine
 2) GUI + Editor